List of All Mughal Emperors in Indian History PDF: Check in Chronological Order with Years

 Q: Who Constructed the Taj Mahal?

-A: Shah Jahan was the Mughal emperor who constructed the Taj Mahal for the remembrance of his wife Mumtaj.
+A: Shah Jahan was the Mughal emperor who constructed the Taj Mahal in remembrance of his wife Mumtaj.

 Q: Who was the last emperor in India's list of Mughal emperors?